Woman arrested after deadly shooting on Monument Street in Jackson - NewsBreak

 JACKSON, Miss. ( WJTV ) – A Jackson woman was arrested on Monday for the murder of 42-year-old Corey Dixon.

-On Sunday, February 27, Jackson police responded to 110 Monument Street regarding a shooting with intent.
+On Sunday, February 27, Jackson police responded to 110 Monument Street after receiving a call about the shooting.Man accused of shooting into Byram home

-Numerous witness on scene said that the suspect, Stanisha Williams, was riding in a blue in color SUV, with another unknown black male and female in the vehicle.
-Dixon and Williams then got into an altercation.
-According to investigators, Williams was identified as the shooter.
+Witnesses said the suspect, Stanisha Williams, was riding in a blue in color SUV, with another man and woman in the vehicle.
+Dixon and Williams then got into a fight before the shooting happened.

-Dixon was transported to UMMC Hospital and rushed into surgery, listed in critical condition with life threatening injuries.
-He succumbed to his injuries at the UMMC hospital on Monday.
+Dixon was taken to the University of Mississippi Medical Center (UMMC) and rushed into surgery.
+He died from his injuries on Monday.

 Williams has been booked in the City Holding Facility.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.